jarviscanada/jarvis_data_eng_CatalinaGalan/springboot/README.md

 Requests, a **Service Layer** which handles the business logic, and a **Repository/DAO Layer** which persists and retrieves data from a PostgreSQL database.

+* #### Spring Boot:
+   Spring Boot is a framework for building applications and microservices using Java.
+It is an extension of the Spring framework.
    The Spring Boot framework provides an embedded Tomcat web servlet, simplifying deployment by reducing configuration and improving the app's portability.
 It also provides _IoC_ (Inversion of Control) and supports _Dependency Injection_, handling the instantiation, configuration and lifecycle of objects and allowing for rich interdependencies between these objects.
-Configuration metadata for the Spring IoC container is provided via annotations and a simple application.properties file.
+Configuration metadata for Trading App is provided via annotations and a simple application.properties file.

-* #### Springboot:
 * #### Controller Layer:
   Also called the Presentation Layer, this layer consists of all the app's controllers, which define the endpoints of the REST API and handle HTTP requests.
 It receives the requests and communicates